Read this before submitting a conference proposal

 8) Is it clear to a person who already knows most/all the information in my talk that they will *not* be interested?

-One comment on “Read this before submitting a conference proposal”
+One Response to “Read this before submitting a conference proposal”